-In the image above, you can see that me and my match share a DNA segment of 62.6 cMs (centimorgans) in length.
-This is actually a large segment, and if you find that you share a segment this large with your match, they are not distantly related to you.
-Most likely no further than 2nd cousins.
+In the image below, you can see that my match and I share a DNA segment of 62.2 cMs (centimorgans) in length.
+This is a large segment, and if you find that you share a segment this large with your match, they are not distantly related to you.

-The total number of cMs shared is important because it also gives you a clue as to how distantly (or closely) you are related.
+The total number of cMs shared is important because it gives you a clue as to how closely or distantly you are related.
 In general, the larger the number of cMs, the closer the relationship.

-If you share lots of small segments with someone, however, it is possible that you are related in more than one way.
-It’s a crazy thought, but it is possible to be 4th cousins once-removed AND 6th cousins, twice-removed with the same person, just on different lines.
+If you share lots of small segments with someone, however, it is possible that you are related in more than one way, especially if you know that you have endogamy in your family tree.
+It’s a mind-bending thought, but it is possible to be 4th cousins once-removed AND 6th cousins, twice-removed with the same person, just on different lines.